drasi-project/docs/docs/content/solution-developer/solution-patterns/_index.md

 Each of these approaches is described in more detail in the linked sections below.
 However, it is important to understand that the only difference in these approaches is the degree to which you embrace the capabilities of Drasi.
 The more sophisticated approaches require you to include more Sources; write richer Continuous Queries; and take a greater dependency on the no-code Reactions.
 But they also allow you to push more responsibility onto Drasi, meaning you write and maintain less code.

 The three approaches above are focused on the observation of data from an existing source system that you want your solution to react to.
-You might also consider adopting Drasi if you are creating a solution that you expect other systems will need to observe for change.
+You might also consider adopting Drasi if you are creating a solution that you want to be a [Source of Change](#source-of-change) for other systems to observe.
 Under such circumstances, you might consider Drasi as an alternative to implementing your own change notification solution.
 Just as most people do not implement their own database, messaging infrastructure, or web framework, using Drasi means you do not need to implement your own Data Change Processing solution.
 Instead, as part of your overall solution, you could provision a Drasi deployment and instruct downstream developers to use it to observe and react to changes from your system.
 You are freed from a great deal of work (as described in the [Background](/solution-developer/background) section) and the downstream developers get a richer and more flexible way to detect and react to change in your system.

 ## Observing Changes
 Most systems that provide the capability for you as a Solution Developer to observe and react to change do so by propagating events (sometimes called notifications) that describe the creation, deletion, or update to some data entity that is modelled in the system.
 For example: